tatthinhle97/thinh-le-website-front-end/README.md

 Example: Loading images with big size will consume time -> Optimize images with WebP or AVIF formats.

-## Cumulative Layout Shift (CLS)
+## Avoid Cumulative Layout Shift (CLS)

 CLS is a measure of the largest burst of layout shift scores for every unexpected layout shift that occurs during the entire lifecycle of a page.
-Click [here](https://web.dev/articles/optimize-lcp#how-to-optimize-each-part) for how to optimize LCP.
+Click [here](https://web.dev/articles/optimize-lcp#how-to-optimize-each-part) for how to optimize CLS.

 Example: a footer component in a layout component will be shifted down when the page content is loaded.